WA Electric Car Rebate 2026: Every EV Incentive in Western Australia

 Finding the Right EV in WA

-The $70,000 drive-away cap on the WA rebate shapes which vehicles are eligible.
-The cheapest electric cars in Australia 2026 guide covers the models that sit well below that threshold, including the BYD Dolphin from under $40,000 drive-away and the BYD Atto 3 in the mid-$40,000s.
-The Tesla Model 3 RWD is worth checking against the drive-away price limit given pricing fluctuations.
+With the rebate closed, vehicle choice is no longer shaped by a $70,000 rebate cap - the field is open.
+The cheapest electric cars in Australia 2026 guide covers the most affordable models, including the BYD Dolphin from under $40,000 drive-away and the BYD Atto 3 in the mid-$40,000s.
+The Tesla Model 3 RWD is worth a look for buyers wanting more range.

-Use the rebate checker to verify current WA rebate status and confirm exactly what incentives apply to the vehicle you are considering.
+Use the rebate checker to confirm exactly what incentives apply to the vehicle you are considering.

-Western Australia’s EV incentive package in 2026 is one of the more competitive among Australian states, primarily because the $3,500 ZEV rebate has outlasted similar programs in other jurisdictions.
-Whether it remains available depends on the program’s budget position at the time you buy — verify this before making a decision.
-For buyers who can access the federal FBT exemption, the combination of the state rebate and salary packaging creates a compelling total saving.
-And for everyday running costs, WA’s electricity tariffs and the absence of a road user charge make the per-kilometre economics of EV ownership genuinely strong.
+Western Australia’s EV incentive package in 2026 is leaner than it was: the $3,500 ZEV rebate closed on 10 May 2025, and there is no EV stamp duty or registration concession to replace it.
+For buyers who can access the federal FBT exemption, salary packaging remains a compelling total saving.
+And for everyday running costs, WA’s competitive electricity tariffs and the absence of any active road user charge make the per-kilometre economics of EV ownership genuinely strong.

 Frequently Asked Questions

-Western Australia offered a $3,500 Zero Emission Vehicle Rebate for BEVs under $70,000 drive-away from May 2022.
-Check with the WA Department of Finance for current availability, as programs can reach funding caps.
+- No. Western Australia's $3,500 Zero Emission Vehicle Rebate closed on 10 May 2025.
+There is no state EV purchase rebate in WA in 2026, and no EV stamp duty or registration concession either.
 The federal FBT exemption remains available for novated lease buyers regardless of state.
 WA's Synergy Home Battery Scheme (up to $1,300) is separate and applies to battery storage, not EVs.

 Enjoyed this article?